-Azure SQL Virtual Machine Recommended Best Practices with Cloud Block Store
+Azure Virtual Machine Recommended Best Practices for SQL Server with Cloud Block Store

-This guide is intended to be a resource both for net new Azure SQL VMs as well as previously deployed Azure SQL VM(s) that are to be connected to a new Cloud Block Store instance.
+This guide is intended to be a resource both for net new Azure VMs that will be running SQL Server as well as previously deployed Azure VM(s) with SQL Server that are to be connected to a new Cloud Block Store instance.

 Azure Networking Recommended Best Practices